smpeyres/smpeyres/README.md

 You can click the Preview link to take a look at your changes.
 --->

-I'm Sean Peyres (@smpeyres), an undergradaute research assistant at the University of Illinois Urbana-Champaign
+I'm Sean M. Peyres (@smpeyres), an undergradaute research assistant at the University of Illinois Urbana-Champaign

 Currently pursuing a BS in Nuclear, Plasma, and Radiological Engineering